royjosephargumido/SARIBO/README.md

 # Data Exchange Standard (DES)

 The Data Exchange Standard (DES) is used as the core data exchange, transfer, response, and processing rules used to ensure that the data is being processed the same way throughout the system.
-It is further divided into three:
+It is further divided into five:

 1. **Data Exchange Standard Guidelines** Is the set of rules and guidelines for the Data Exchange Standard.
 2. **Exchange Table** Is the table used in exchanging requests and responses in the network.
 3. **Requests Code** Are 2-digit integer code used for determining what type of request is being sent or data to be send.
 4. **Request** Is the table used in a request.
 5. **Response** Is a table used in response to a request.

 **1. Data Exchange Standard Guidelines**